swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 re-render - we simply schedule a render of the data via `requestAnimationFrame`.

-I suspect many MVC based application like the toy TodoMVC (and/or applications that use them) directly link together changes in the model, the view, and truly orthogonal concerns like serializing app state into localStorage.
-Frameworks don't generally provide enough scaffolding to ensure that users keep these concerns architecturally separate.
+I suspect many MVC based application like the toy TodoMVC directly link together changes in the model, the view, and truly orthogonal concerns like serializing app state into localStorage simply out of convenience as frameworks don't generally provide any support to ensure that users keep these concerns architecturally separate.

 To make matters worse When JS MVC frameworks duke it out on performance benchmarks they emphasize aspects that won't have any real effect on *global performance*.
 Who cares if a framework has 5X faster templating when you'll still end up tying things together yet again in non-scalable ways?
 A thousand updates to the model will still trigger a thousand updates to views which will still trigger a thousand writes